goldstack/goldstack/README.template.md

 Getting started on a new project is fun ... until it isn't.
 Goldstack provides customizable starter templates that help you lift your project off the ground and immediately start working on the important parts.

-Quickly configure your own project on [goldstack.party](https://goldstack.party).
+Compose your customised starter project on [goldstack.party](https://goldstack.party).

 # Roadmap